 The Wick: Hartwick’s magazine and a great source of news and information about all the great things happening across campus.
 Also, it is just a shortened version of Hartwick, used all the time by alumni, students, faculty, and staff.

 Local Restaurant Lingo

 There are many restaurants in Oneonta, and students have nicknames (or shortened names) for some of their favorites.
 Here’s a sampling….

 The Autumn: The Autumn Cafe, a favorite local eatery, on Main St. Oneonta, which offers a wide variety of fresh and natural foods, from soups and sandwiches to gourmet dinners.
-Also brings in a variety of live music on the weekends.

 Center Street: A sub and sandwich shop close to campus, Center Street Deli & Seafood is the place to go if you are looking for an order of shrimp, a cup of coffee, or a great deli pickle.